Firearms regulation in the United Kingdom: 1600–1714

+1715–1899

-After the Jacobite rebellions of 1715 and 1745, harsh laws providing, amongst other things, for disarming the Highlands of Scotland, were enacted by the Parliament of Great Britain: the Disarming Acts of 1716 and 1725, and the Act of Proscription 1746.
+After the Jacobite rebellions of 1715 and 1745, harsh laws providing, amongst other things, for disarming the Highlands of Scotland were enacted by the Parliament of Great Britain: the Disarming Acts of 1716 and 1725 and the Act of Proscription 1746.
+Some high-profile assassination attempts using firearms occurred in the 19th century, such as the assassination of Prime Minister Spencer Perceval in 1812 and Edward Oxford's attack on Queen Victoria in 1840, but those events led to changes in treason legislation (Treason Act 1840) rather than firearm controls.

-The first British firearm controls were introduced as part of the Vagrancy Act 1824, which was set up in a reaction against the large number of people roaming the country with weapons brought back from the Napoleonic wars.
+The first British firearm controls were introduced as part of the Vagrancy Act 1824 (5 Geo.
+4 c.
+83), which was set up in a reaction against the large number of people roaming the country with weapons brought back from the Napoleonic Wars.
 It allowed the police to arrest "any person with any gun, pistol, hanger [a light sword], cutlass, bludgeon or other offensive weapon ... with intent to commit a felonious act".
-It was followed by the Night Poaching Acts 1828 and 1844, the Game Act 1831, and the Poaching Prevention Act 1862, which made it an offence to shoot game illegally by using a firearm.
+It was followed by the Night Poaching Acts 1828 and 1844, the Game Act 1831 (1 & 2 Will.
+4 c.
+32), and the Poaching Prevention Act 1862 (25 & 26 Vict. c.
+114), which made it an offence to shoot game illegally by using a firearm.